selh/Video-Stablization-414/README.md

 -j, --matchImage <input second image file>
   Provide the second image file that you wish to compare the first image to.
 (For image matching only)

--o, --output <output file name>
+-o, --output <output video file name>
-  Provide the name of which you want the output video/image to be named.
+  Provide the name of which you want the output video to be named.
+Extension must be .avi (For video-related modes only)

 -m, --mode <VS/VM/IM>
   Use mode VS for video stabilization, VM for video matching or IM for image matching.